nittiolearn/wfx-nl-gui/readme.txt

    - In "Destination Path" choose location where you want to place the repository.
 Make sure the last part of your repository name is "nittioapp".
 If you want to keep the repository directly under folder "c:\users\xxx", please enter "c:\users\xxx\nittioapp"
+   - You would need to do the same for the "nittio" repository too.
 5. Synchronize repository content
    - Click on View->Synchronize menu option
    - Set remote repository URL https://bitbucket.org/nittio/nittioapp
    - Save this as default
    - Click the tool bar icon with hover text "Pull incomming changes from selected URL"
+   - You might need to "update" the latest version of pulled changes - otherwise you might be seeing still older version (which is version 0).
-6. Open a shell/command prompt into the root folder of repository (nittioapp folder).
+6. Open a shell/command prompt into the root folder of "nittioapp" repository (nittioapp folder).
 7. Run "npm install" to update the needed node modules.
 8. Run "gulp rebuild" to build the nittioapp first time.